hotosm/osm-fieldwork/docs/programs.md

      -i INSTANCE, --instance INSTANCE - The instance file from ODK Collect

 These are the modules containing support functions.
-These need to be loaded into the python package managber, pip, before they can be used.
-For debugging purposes these can be run from the command line as well.
+These need to be loaded into the python package manager, pip, before they can be used.
+For debugging purposes, these can be run from the command line as well.

 To install these from the source tree, you can either install